RonPieket/BinaryRelations/README.md

 specifically set theory.
 But this is not a library for mathematicians.
 It is for programmers needing to organize their data.

 A quick refresher, before we go on.
+A binary relation is a collection of pairs of elements.
+Each pair represents a relation between one element on the left and one on the right.
+For example, on the left in the image below, the one-to-one relation consists of four pairs, namely (A, 3), (B, 1), (C, 4), and (D, 2).

-There are four kinds of binary relations (between sets of discrete elements).
+There are four kinds of binary relations.
 They are: one-to-one, one-to-many, many-to-one, and many-to-many.
-Since one-to-many and many-to-one are interchangeable if you swap the left and the right side, we ignore many-to-one.
+Because one-to-many and many-to-one are interchangeable if you swap the left and the right side, we ignore many-to-one.
 You won’t need it, as will become clear later.